marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 ## Perform Basic Checks

 The following script performs some basic checks.
-The code is parallelized to speed up the checks -- use the following options to make the most of the parallelization (it still takes roughly 1 hour per 60k images).
+It opens each image to verify it's integrity and to perform pixel-based checks.
+The code is parallelized -- use the following options to make the most of the parallelization (it still takes roughly 1 hour per 60k images).

 ```
 ssh lab